Are You Ready To Export Your Products? Here Are Ten Tips For Export Readiness

 Raghid Jarrah

 Raghid Jarrah joined Berytech in July 2021 and is currently a Communication and Outreach Coordinator.
-He supports the team on various ongoing projects such as ARYAF, DAWERR, REAF, SAFI, WE4F, and others.
+He supports the team on various ongoing projects such as ARYAF, DAWERR, REAF, SAFI, TESSA, WE4F, and others.

 Never miss a beat